Erskine Stewart Melville: Daniel Stewart's College

-Daniel Stewart's Hospital was opened in 1855 by the Merchant Company of Edinburgh.
-Daniel Stewart (whose wealth came from India and was Macer to the Court of the Exchequer), upon his death in 1814, left a sum of money and instructions that, once it had reached £40,000 it should be used to create a hospital for needy boys within the city.
-The hospital was located on the current Queensferry Road campus (designed by David Rhind).
-The hospital was transformed into "Daniel Stewart's College" in 1870.
-The school uniform from 1924 onwards was a cap with red and black stripes and a black blazer with red trim.
+Daniel Stewart's Hospital was founded in memory of Daniel Stewart, an Edinburgh-based merchant and Macer to the Court of the Exchequer.
+Upon his death in 1814, Stewart left a sum of money and instructions that, once it had reached £40,000, it was to be used to create a hospital for needy boys within the city.

+Located on the current Queensferry Road campus, the David Rhind-designed Old College was opened in 1855.
+Refounded as Daniel Stewart's College following the passage of the passage of the Education Act of 1872, the school became fee-paying.
+From 1924 onwards, the College's uniform was a cap with red and black stripes and a black blazer with red trim.